microsoft/fluentui/packages/web-components/docs/api-report.md

 // @public
 export const elevation: string;

-// Warning: (ae-internal-missing-underscore) The name "FillStateStyles" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "fillStateStyles" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const FillStateStyles: ElementStyles;
+export const fillStateStyles: (context: any, definition: any) => ElementStyles;

 // @public
 export const flipperStyles: (context: any, definition: any) => import("@microsoft/fast-element").ElementStyles;